-- An implementable policy relating to inclusionary housing provision; - Active promotion and facilitation of pilot projects implemented with public and private partners to demonstrate the inclusionary policy and supportive incentives where applicable; - Comprehensive land assembly strategy that considers value capture mechanisms and land value capture, land banking, etc.
+- An implementable policy relating to inclusionary housing provision; - Active promotion and facilitation of pilot projects implemented with public and private partners to demonstrate the inclusionary policy and supportive incentives where applicable; - Comprehensive land assembly strategy that considers value capture mechanisms and land value capture, land banking etc. - Rationalised and clustered social facilities on corridors and TOD locations through demonstrated projects; - Prioritising and encouraging employment-intensive land uses in areas of need; - Technologies to supplement resource demand management measures employed by the city (e.g. grey water, alternative electricity etc.).

-- Rationalised and clustered social facilities on corridors and TOD locations through demonstrated projects; - Prioritising and encouraging employment-intensive land uses in areas of need; - Technologies to supplement resource demand management measures employed by the city (e.g. grey water, alternative electricity, etc.). - c) Urban Edge: Employing a range of new generation urban growth management tools and processes - Using established growth management tools (for example, the urban edge) to appropriately phase development approvals and infrastructure investment decisions. - Articulation of growth management tools to ensure operational and capital budget expenditure leads to the long-term financial sustainability of the City. - Design and development of evidence-based, datadriven urban development monitoring systems to track progress relating to the realisation of a transit-orientated urban form; - Spatial targeting and improved facilitation of private and public sector investment via the designation of 'priority areas', 'managed growth areas' and 'protection areas' with associated development parameters and procedural guidelines as follows:
+C) Urban Edge: Employing a range of new generation urban growth management tools and processes

+- Using established growth management tools (for example, the urban edge) to appropriately phase development approvals and infrastructure investment decisions. - Articulation of growth management tools to ensure operational and capital budget expenditure leads to the long term financial sustainability of the City. - Design and development of evidence-based, data-driven urban development monitoring systems to track progress relating to the realisation of a transit orientated urban form; - Spatial targeting and improved facilitation of private and public sector investment via the designation of "priority areas", "managed growth areas" and "protection areas" with associated development parameters and procedural guidelines as follows:

-Priority areas (one-to-five-years short-term investment areas) are existing built-up areas with:
+Priority areas (1-5 years short term investment areas) are existing built-up areas with which contribute to the desired urban form and efficiencies in the short term.

-- existing infrastructure capacity; - strategic socio-economic or transit importance; and/or - existing public-sector investment strategies and approaches that can leverage private-sector investment, which contribute to the desired urban form and efficiencies in the short term.
+- existing infrastructure capacity; - o strategic socio-economic or transit importance; and/or - o existing public-sector investment strategies and approaches that can leverage private-sector investment,